 Middle School Humanities is a cross-curricular, English/Social Studies/History course designed to foster interdisciplinary thinking among high-school bound students.
-Over the course of the year, various 19th and 20th Century conflicts, events and movements are studied through a collection of classic and contemporary literary works including; To Kill a Mockingbird, Captains Courageous, Night and The Absolutely True Diary of a Part Time Indian.
+Over the course of the year, contemporary and historical conflicts, events and movements are studied through a collection of classic and contemporary literary works including; To Kill a Mockingbird, Night, The Absolutely True Diary of a Part Time Indian, Night and Fahrenheit 451.
 In large part, the central focus is on cultivating productive and healthy study habits among high school bound students.
-To accommodate students who attend CVA for both seventh and eighth grade, the Middle School Humanities curriculum functions on a two-year-rotating basis.
-As such, the reading list is essentially overhauled every year to include other such texts as; The Diary of Anne Frank, Unbroken and Killer Angels.
-Given its place in the cannon, To Kill a Mockingbird is read every year.
-This is the sort of novel that ought to be read by all Americans on annual basis.
+To accommodate students who attend CVA for both seventh and eighth grade, the content of the Middle School Humanities curriculum functions on a two-year-rotating basis.

 11th Grade English is the study of American Literature from the American Renaissance through Postmodernism.
 Students gain experience writing various types of essays, understanding literary elements and their application to literature, and learning effective research techniques.
 Further, students prepare for standardized tests by studying vocabulary and grammar.